honguyenminh/LearnWeb/README.md

 # Learn the Web!

+Hello there! *(totally not pishifat)*
-Hello there.
-This is my personal repo to save all the code I wrote while learning the web, including practice files and some small projects (they can't really be called projects but we have to start somewhere right?).
+This is my personal repo to save all the code I wrote while learning the web, including practice files and some small projects (they can't really be called projects, but we have to start somewhere, right?).

 Yes I was following along Colt's Web Bootcamp on Udemy, but you don't have to, FreeCodeCamp is amazing too.